Answer: Ideally, you should not have credit card debt because you shouldn’t carry a balance from month to month.

 This is a complicated subject, so I’ve put together a comprehensive list of what you need to know about getting out of credit card debt, and moving on to building financial security and wealth.

-- Where to get credit card debt help
+- How to get rid of credit card debt: 4 ways

 - Credit card debt consolidation options